By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 I remember some career information when I was in high school.
 We took a test to see what our abilities were and what careers might interest us the most.
-I don’t remember drug addict or alcoholic being on the list of possible careers.
+I don’t remember a drug addict or alcoholic being on the list of possible careers.
 Even without any guidance a lot of people end up making a lifetime occupation out of their addiction.

 How does addiction develop?
 Take these five steps to find your chemical dependency.